How to maintain cash flow across the customer lifecycle

 But to do so effectively, merchants need to keep it simple and meet customer preference on ways to pay.
 3 in 4 international shoppers prefer to pay in their local currency, and not just see prices displayed in their currencies to then be met with something different at checkout.

 Choosing a comprehensive and wide-reaching recurring payment solution - like GoCardless - will help meet the needs of a broader range of customers and increase conversions on an international scale.
-GoCardless facilitates payments in over 30 countries across 8 Direct Debit schemes.
+GoCardless facilitates payments in over 30 countries across 8 bank debit schemes.

 Zuora found that businesses accepting five or more currencies grow, on average, 50% faster than those that only accept one.

-“We chose GoCardless as our global Direct Debit provider because of their strengths in global payment processing and we knew we could grow with them.”
+“We chose GoCardless as our global bank debit provider because of their strengths in global payment processing and we knew we could grow with them.”
 Evan Miller, Global Director of Billing and Collections, SiteMinder

 Stage two: Ensuring recurring payment success